michaelhyatt/cribl-k8s-otel-demo/README.md

 helm repo add ngrok https://charts.ngrok.com
 ```

 Set your environment variables with your ngrok credentials.
-Replace [AUTHTOKEN] and [API_KEY] with your Authtoken and API key from above.
+Replace [AUTHTOKEN] and [API_KEY] with your Authtoken and API key.
 ```
 export NGROK_AUTHTOKEN=[AUTHTOKEN]
 export NGROK_API_KEY=[API_KEY]
 ```

-Install the ngrok Kubernetes Operator in your cluster, replacing [AUTHTOKEN] and [API_KEY] with your Authtoken and API key from above:
+Install the ngrok Kubernetes Operator in your cluster, replacing [AUTHTOKEN] and [API_KEY] with your Authtoken and API key:

 ```
 helm install ngrok-ingress-controller ngrok/kubernetes-ingress-controller \